apache/incubator-uniffle-website/community/how-to-release.md

 ### 6.4 GitHub version released

-1. Merge `${release_version}-RC` branch to `master` branch (if not merged)
-2. Tag the official version, and the RC version tag during the voting process can be removed
+1. Tag the official version, and the RC version tag during the voting process can be removed
-3. On the [GitHub Releases](https://github.com/apache/incubator-uniffle/releases) page, update the version number and version description, etc.
+2. On the [GitHub Releases](https://github.com/apache/incubator-uniffle/releases) page, update the version number and version description, etc.

 ## 7 Email notification version is released